Sabrinas Organizing

 • Visit a soup kitchen with your family to volunteer during the holidays.
 Stay clear of Thanksgiving.
 Try the days before or after Thanksgiving.

-I hope these Holiday Traditions give you some ideas on what to include in your holiday checklist (Affiliate Link).
-Now, let's make a holiday checklist (Affiliate Link) to give you an easy way to track these traditions.
+I hope these Holiday Traditions give you some ideas on what to include in your holiday checklist (affiliate).
+Now, let's make a holiday checklist (affiliate) to help you easily track these traditions.

 Make a Holiday Traditions Checklist

-First, make a list of all your holiday traditions (print out and use one sheet for each tradition) and find the dates you are planning to do these traditions.
+First, make a list of all your holiday traditions (print out and use one sheet for each tradition) and note the dates you plan to do each.
 Then, on each sheet, do the following:

-• Add the traditional name and date of the event.
+• Add the event's traditional name and date.

 • Add the people you want to invite to this particular tradition.

-• Fill in the date that you want to send out invitations.
+• Enter the date you want to send out invitations.

 • Add tasks to the list that include things you need to do before, during, and after the event.

-• Email everyone invitations or send them appointments on the date and time of the event.
+• Email everyone invitations, or send them appointment reminders on the date and time of the event.

 Holiday Traditions Checklist

-Here is a checklist (Affiliate Link) to organize your holiday traditions.
+Here is a checklist (affiliate) to organize your holiday traditions.
 Use one sheet for each holiday tradition.
-Then, arrange them in a holiday binder for next year's reference.
+Then, arrange them in a holiday binder (affiliate) for next year's reference.

 Holiday Tradition Checklist 2023 by Sabrina's Organizing